crabominable/react-native-components/README.md

 ## React Native components

-Um aplicativo React Native, com um componente simples, para saber mais sobre essa tecnologia
+Um aplicativo React Native, iniciado com o bare workflow, com um componente simples, só para aprender e saber mais sobre a tecnologia

-A React Native app, with a simple component, to learn more about this tecnology
+A React Native app, started with bare workflow, with a simple component, just to learn and learn more about the technology